 Validation in Blazor DataGrid

-Validation is a crucial aspect of data integrity in any application.
-The Syncfusion Blazor DataGrid provides built-in support for easy and effective data validation.
-This feature ensures that the data entered or modified adheres to predefined rules, preventing errors and guaranteeing the accuracy of the displayed information.
+Validation is essential for maintaining data integrity in applications.
+The Syncfusion® Blazor DataGrid provides built-in support for reliable data validation.
+This feature ensures that entered or modified data adheres to predefined rules, helping prevent errors and maintain the accuracy of displayed information.

 Column validation